332 pp., 6.125 x 9.25, 9 halftones

 For more information about Douglas J. Flowe, visit the Author Page.

-"Flowe has written an innovative, provocative, and important study of African American life that reconfigures the way we think about and understand black masculinity, crime, and the carceral state in the early twentieth century."--Cheryl D. Hicks, author of Talk With You Like a Woman: African American Women and, Justice, and Reform in New York
+"Flowe has written an innovative, provocative, and important study of African American life that reconfigures the way we think about and understand black masculinity, crime, and the carceral state in the early twentieth century."--Cheryl D. Hicks, author of Talk With You Like a Woman: African American Women, Justice, and Reform in New York

 "This impressive, well-written book brings a fresh perspective to the history of working-class black men, providing intriguing narratives of personal and collective projects of survival in the face of unemployment, racial violence, residential discrimination, and other challenges associated with urban migration."--LaShawn D. Harris, author of Sex Workers, Psychics, and Numbers Runners: Black Women in New York City’s Underground Economy